JerettRodriguez/canadian-og-hhi/README.md

 A Python-based analysis of market concentration among TSX-listed Canadian upstream oil and gas producers from 2023 to 2026, using the Herfindahl-Hirschman Index (HHI).
+I got curious about all of the consolidation in Calgary over the last few years and learned about the HHI while studying for my CFA exam so decided to put it into practice.

 ---